 Is Exchange email included in the bundle of services funded by the Technology Recharge Fee?

-- The new cloud-based "UW Exchange Online" service is included as part of the basic bundle of services funded by the Technology Recharge Fee.
+- The new cloud-based "UW Exchange" service is included as part of the basic bundle of services funded by the Technology Recharge Fee.
 The service includes calendaring and 50GB of mailbox storage.

 Grants and Contracts